The Fairness-Accuracy Pareto Front: Fairness measures

 Many standard fairness measures involve checking the statistical independence between the prediction and the sensitive attribute.
-For instance, the notion of demographic parity operates in this way.
 The classifier $f_\theta(\rvx)$ is said to exhibit \textbf{demographic parity} with respect to the sensitive attribute $\rva$ if $ f_\theta(\rvx) \independent \rva, $ where $\independent$ stands for independence.
 Intuitively, demographic parity assesses whether the predicted score depends on the sensitive variable.
 For example, a classifier predicting if a convicted criminal will re-offend exhibits demographic parity with respect to race if the distribution of $f_\theta(\rvx)$ is the same irrespective of race.
 Despite its intuitiveness, the drawbacks to demographic parity are well-documented \citep{Hardt2016,Kleinberg2018}.
-Essentially, when the base rates differ across values of the sensitive attribute, satisfying demographic parity can come at the cost of discrimination.
+For instance, when the base rates differ across values of the sensitive attribute, satisfying demographic parity can come at the cost of discrimination.

-A general framework of fairness is given by conditional parity, a term coined in \citet{Ritov2017}.
-The prediction score $f_\theta(\rvx)$ is said to exhibit \textbf{conditional parity} with respect to sensitive attribute $\rva$ conditioned on $\rvu$ if $ f_\theta(\rvx) \independent \rva \mid \rvu. $ Conditional parity in fact unifies several existing fairness definitions.
-For instance, the notion of equalised odds, introduced in \citet{Hardt2016}, is recovered by setting $\rvu$ to $\rvy$, the true target class membership itself.
+Conditional parity, a term coined in \citet{Ritov2017}, is another notion of fairness that encompasses several fairness measures.
+The prediction $f_\theta(\rvx)$ is said to exhibit \textbf{conditional parity} with respect to sensitive attribute $\rva$ conditioned on $\rvu$ if $ f_\theta(\rvx) \independent \rva \mid \rvu. $ Conditional parity in fact unifies several existing fairness definitions.
+For instance, the notion of equalized odds, introduced in \citet{Hardt2016}, is recovered by setting $\rvu$ to $\rvy$, the true target class membership itself.

-That the notions of demographic and conditional parity can strongly differ and may lead seemingly paradoxical results was strikingly illustrated in \citet{bickel1975sex} for graduate admissions at UC Berkeley.
+That the notions of demographic and conditional parity can strongly differ and may lead to seemingly paradoxical results was strikingly illustrated in \citet{bickel1975sex} for graduate admissions at UC Berkeley.
 Consider a classifier predicting whether an applicant should be admitted to graduate school.
 One may desire admission decisions to be independent of gender (demographic parity), or independent of gender \textit{conditional} on a particular university department (conditional parity).
 Depending on which fairness measure is employed, radically different conclusions may be reached.